Crestview Grand Theft Attorneys

 You may not have any idea where the missing money went, but you also may not be able to prove that you didn’t take it.
 And make no mistake, if you meet with the police, they will be expecting you to prove you didn’t do it.
 This often leads people to speculate or guess, which makes them seem even more guilty.

-My advice is to politely tell the police that you will not talk to them without an attorney present.
-Then, give me a call at (850) 243-6097 and we’ll talk about what to do next.
+Our advice is to politely tell the police that you will not talk to them without an attorney present.
+Then, call us at (850) 398-8098 and we’ll talk about what to do next.

 Grand Theft under Florida Law